joonasy/rebirth/docs/css/README.md

         * ComponentName-descendantName
         * ComponentNameCollection
     * Reserved namespaces and other keywords
         * Responsive variations
-      * Prefixes
+        * Prefixes and suffixes for chainable modifiers
+        * Global prefixes, suffixes and modifier names